 • 2011 Revenues: $4.27 Billion

 The growth in profit and revenue underscores how Facebook is increasingly making money off its 8-year-old service, which ranks as the world’s largest Web social network with nearly a billion users.
 If the IPO happens in May, which is what some media reports are speculating, it could, nevertheless, turn out to be the perfect birthday gift for Zuckerberg, who turns 28 that month.
 That will reinforce Zuckerberg’s position as the world’s youngest billionaire.
 On the other hand, $10 billion — the amount Facebook will grab from this IPO — is a lot of scratch.
-Yes, some people will get very rich – Zuckerberg in particular who own 25% of the titan.
+Yes, some people will get very rich – Zuckerberg in particular who owns 25% of the titan.
 But the chief Facebook Geek has said he’s not interested in the wealth.
 For Zuckerberg, winning has always been more important than money.

 But its not only about Mark, its also matters for those others who were waiting for this to happen for long.
 Those who never tasted the reputation of being Millionaire ever before and were putting all their eggs in a basket – today known as Facebook.
-Now, the day has arrived for all those 1,000+ investors/stock holders who will see the light of after the great transformation in their life.
+Now, the day has arrived for all those 1,000+ investors/stockholders who will see the light of after the great transformation in their life.
 A life and a site – started from a school – that is making them today “Millionaire”.

-Facebook employees past and present are already hatching plans on how to spend their anticipated new wealth, even as securities regulations typically prevent employee stock options from being cashed in until after a six-month lock-up period.
+Facebook employees past and present are already hatching plans on how to spend their anticipated new wealth, even as securities regulations typically prevent employee stock options from being cashed in until after a six-month lockup period.
 Facebook’s headcount has swelled from 700 employees in late 2008 to more than 3,000 today.
 Given its generous use of equity-based compensation in past years, people familiar with Facebook say that even by conservative estimates there are likely to be well over a thousand people looking at million-dollar-plus paydays after the company goes public.

 Facebook faces hurdles, to be sure.
 Increased competition from Google+ and Twitter is likely forcing the IPO moment.
-Plus, the government and vocal minority will not stop pressing Facebook on privacy issues, and I do believe that growth in its home market has slowed a bit.
+Plus, the government and the vocal minority will not stop pressing Facebook on privacy issues, and I do believe that growth in its home market has slowed a bit.
 Over the years, many companies transform when they go public.
-Microsoft’s IPO in the mid of 1980’s not only helped create a bunch of young millionaires, it also helped in turning windows from a disappointing also-ran into the world’s dominant operating system.
+Microsoft’s IPO in the mid of 1980’s not only helped create a bunch of young millionaires but it also helped in turning windows from a disappointing also-ran into the world’s dominant operating system.
 The eminent flood of Facebook dollars is sure to provide a welcome boost to local businesses in Silicon Valley, from high-end car dealerships to wine merchants.
 This IPO would provide funds to helps Facebook maintain its expansion and fend off competition from internet rivals such as Google and Twitter.